andrew-codes/home-automation/README.md

 # My Home Automation

 This mono-repo consists of several applications and services I use to create my home automation.

-My home automation and all related services run in a local Kubernetes cluster.
-I have automated the cluster provisioning, so tearing down or spinning one back up is fairly straightforward.
-See the [kubernetes cluster setup page](./docs/kubernetes-cluster-setup.md) for more information.
+Most services/applications run in a local Kubernetes cluster.

 ## Topics